ecfeed/ecfeed.cpp/README.md

 }
 ```

-Note, that the C++ runner requires additional libraries: 'libcurl' and 'openssl'.
+Note, that the C++ runner requires additional libraries, namely 'libcurl' and 'openssl'.
 They can be installed on the system or downloaded from a remote package manager, for example [Conan Center](https://conan.io/center/).
 A sample 'conanfile.txt' might look as follows:

 ```
 [requires]